MSPH — Human Nutrition / Registered Dietitian Program

 - Community rotations at sites in the Baltimore area

-Following completion of the MSPH/RD program at the Johns Hopkins School of Public Health, graduates are qualified to sit for the Registration Examination for Dietitians.
+Following completion of the MSPH/RD program at the Johns Hopkins School of Public Health, graduates receive a verification statement and are qualified to sit for the Registration Examination for Dietitians.

 Admission requirements for the MSPH/RD include

 - Bachelor's degree in a nutrition- or science-related field (i.e. nutrition, health, biology, chemistry)

 - Graduate Record Examination (GRE) scores

 - Official transcripts from all institutions attended

 Prerequisite courses are required (must be completed at the undergraduate level or higher) and must be completed prior to enrollment in the MSPH/RD program.
 Courses and transcripts to meet these requirements will be reviewed and approved by the university and program staff.
 Only applications with 2 or fewer prerequisites pending will be considered for admission.
 These include: